zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 X,Y,Z = latitude, longitude, altitude.

 Z = altitude in meters above sea level.
-Negative altitude works, too, if you're in Death Valley or somewhere real exciting.

-For coordinates in the southern or western hemisphere, you can either use <code>-</code> minus symbol before your coordinate, or use <code>S</code> or <code>W</code> after your coordinate.
-E.g.:
+Coordinates in the southern or western hemispheres use a minus symbol, e.g, 9.5566 South, 78.2358 West:

-GALAPAGOS ISLANDS<br/>
-0.5S,90.5W<br/>
--0.5,-90.5

-Heads up!
-This syntax does depend on what commands you're using to write coords to file as well as if you're storing the coords in UserData or XMP; it also depends on file format.
-If you're writing to JPGs you will need to use a different command.
+-9.5566, -78.2358

+Negative values for elevation work, too, if your location is below sea level.

 ---